-A multi-year guaranteed annuity is a type of investment that guarantees the individual an annual return for a set number of years.
-This can be very beneficial because it offers stability and protection against inflation, which has been steadily increasing over the last few decades.
+A multi-year guaranteed annuity is an investment that guarantees the individual an annual return for a set number of years.
+This can be very beneficial because it offers stability and protection against inflation, which has steadily increased over the last few decades.
 For this guide, we will discuss what you need to know about choosing a multi-year guaranteed rate annuity, including:

 What are the benefits?
 What kind of returns should I expect?
 Who qualifies for these investments?
 How do I choose between different types of annuities?